alextianyf/LinearRegression-CaseStudy-Spend-Sale-Prediction/README.md

 ## Attribution & Licensing

-This project uses the `Advertising.csv` dataset originally featured in the book:
+This project uses the `Advertising_simple.csv` and `Advertising.csv` dataset originally featured in the book:

 **"An Introduction to Statistical Learning"** by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 The dataset is used here strictly for **educational and demonstration purposes**.